"Ask Anything in My Name" — The Promise With a Catch

 She had every mile of her life mapped out — the degree, the career, the timeline.
 Then the voice on the dashboard said 'recalculating,' and she had to decide: trust the map she'd drawn, or the Guide who could see what she couldn't.

-"Not My Will" — The Prayer Jesus Almost Didn't Pray (And Why It's the One That Changes Everything)
+"Not My Will" — The Prayer Jesus Struggled to Pray

 In a garden, past midnight, Jesus asked His Father if there was another way.
-The Father said nothing.
-And Jesus — sweating blood, trembling, more alone than any human has ever been — said three words that split history in two.
+The Father didn't answer.
+Jesus, sweating blood and trembling, prayed three words back: not my will, but yours.
 This is the prayer the whole series has been building toward.
+It's the prayer underneath every other dangerous prayer.

 "Whatever It Takes" — The Prayer of a Person Who's Done Negotiating with God

-"Send Me" — The Two-Word Prayer That Rewrote Isaiah's Life (And Could Rewrite Yours)
+"Send Me" — The Two-Word Yes That Changed Isaiah's Job Description

 God didn't post a job listing.
 He didn't send an email.
-He asked one question in a smoke-filled throne room — and a man who had just realized he was ruined said two words that changed everything.
-Here's why 'send me' is the most terrifying prayer you'll ever mean.
+He asked one question in a smoke-filled throne room, and a man who had just realized he was ruined said two words back: send me.
+It's the shortest prayer in Isaiah.
+It's also the one that cost him the most.

 Jesus told His followers to deny themselves, pick up a cross, and follow Him.
 Not a metaphor for skipping dessert.
 A cross — the thing people died on.
-Most Christians quietly tiptoe past this verse.
-But what if the life Jesus is asking you to lose is the one that's been suffocating you?
+The words have been softened into a phrase for minor inconvenience, but the crowd He said it to knew exactly what was meant.
+And what He's offering on the other side of it is the part we usually skip.

 The Prayer That Saved the World — When Jesus Chose the Cross